PycraftDeveloper-temp-account/Pycraft/README.md

 ## Changes
 Pycraft v0.9.5 is now live!
 Here is a list of all the added features to this major update: <br />

-* Feature - This update features the new start-up animation by Dogukan Demir.
+* Feature: This update features the new start-up animation by Dogukan Demir.
-* Feature - This update also includes transitional effects between the different GUIs, which can be seen when navigating through different GUIs
+* Feature: This update also includes transitional effects between the different GUIs, which can be seen when navigating through different GUIs
-* Feature - Basic collisions have been added to Pycraft, with better implementations coming after Pycraft v0.9.4
+* Feature: Basic collisions have been added to Pycraft, with better implementations coming after Pycraft v0.9.4

 * Feature: Screen animation/transitions have been added throughout the project.
 This was showcased in Pycraft v0.9.5-0 but now works with the Pycraft v0.9.4 update.
 * Feature: Wide range support for controllers has been added, you can now use a controller seamlessly throughout the game (currently only PS4 controllers have been tested but that's only due to hardware limitations).